rackerlabs/support-how-to/content/general/smdc-data-center-migration-customer-faq.md

 and aging infrastructure, Rackspace plans to exit the SMDC facility.
-We will migrate your hosted environment from SMDC to the Rackspace IAD3 data center in a scheduled maintenance window, occurring on either a Friday or Saturday night between March and September 2020.
+We will migrate your hosted environment from SMDC to the Rackspace IAD3 data center in a scheduled maintenance window, occurring on either a Friday or Saturday night between April and September 2020.
 We will communicate the date of your maintenance window to you at least 60 days before the move date.
 We will deploy the new infrastructure in the IAD3 data center and logically migrate your virtual machines.